D7EAD/d7ead.github.io/index.md

 <p align="center">Hello and welcome.
-Below you can find links to locations throughout this site--being to my blog or other resources.
+Below you can find links to locations throughout this site.
 Enjoy your time here.</p>
 <h2 align="left">Locations</h2>
 <ul>
   <li><a href="https://resource.dreadsec.me/">Resources</a></li>